-- a) The provisions of rule 1.14 of the General Academic rules has reference. - b) Fulltime and part time students must be aware that the faculty allow a maximum study period as indicated below.
-(Part time students need to apply for additional study time): - Masters-degrees: two years. - Doctoral degrees: three years.

-- c) All students will be granted the opportunity to apply for additional study time, for every year after the maximum allowable period, on the condition that their progress is satisfactory. - d) Extending the study period may however have financial implications for the student.
+- a) The provisions of rule 1.14 of the General Academic rules have reference. - b) Fulltime and part time students must be aware of the faculty's maximum allowable study period per qualification: - Master's degrees: two years. - Doctoral degrees: three years. - Part time students may apply for additional study time as indicated in the Manual for Higher Degree studies. - d) Students who apply for additional study time must have a satisfactory progress report. - Extension of the study period may have financial implications for the student.